shanelindsay/shanelindsay.github.io/teaching.md

 published: true
 ---

-I primarily teach research methods and statistics in psychology at the University of Hull.
+I teach research methods and statistics in psychology at the University of Hull.
 I am module leader for Research Skills 2, a first year research methods and statistics module.

+I teach on the third year module "Psychology of AI".

 ## Projects